New York Giants: Final Predictions for 53-Man Roster Cuts

 Out: Devin Taylor

-I’m going with six ends because the Giants have shown more hybrid 3-4 looks this summer than I can recall in the past, and in those looks, we’ve seen Olivier Vernon, Romeo Okwara and Jason Pierre-Paul line up as an outside linebacker in pass rushing packages.
+I'm going with six ends because the Giants have shown more hybrid 3-4 looks this summer than I can recall in the past; and in those looks, we've seen Olivier Vernon, Romeo Okwara and Jason Pierre-Paul line up as an outside linebacker in pass-rushing packages.

-Speaking of Okwara, that he’s been getting more work at both defensive end and linebacker could be the coaches’ way of importing some depth to the linebacker unit, which is currently suffering from injuries (more on that in a moment).
+Speaking of Okwara, the fact he's been getting more work at both defensive end and linebacker could be the coaches' way of importing some depth to a linebacker unit that is suffering from injuries.

 I have Jordan Williams making the roster ahead of Devin Taylor for one reason: special teams.
 While I believe both men can play both defensive end and defensive tackle, Williams has also been working as the second-team long snapper.

-Defensively, Williams has also been more productive than Taylor, who earlier in camp missed about a week with an undisclosed injury.
+Defensively, Williams has also been more productive than Taylor, who missed about a week with an undisclosed injury earlier in camp.

 Through three preseason games, the rookie has four tackles on defense (all solo), one tackle for a loss, one quarterback hit, one interception and two special teams tackles (both solo).